certtools/intelmq/docs/Developers-Guide.md

 #### Directories and Files Harmonization

 Any directory and file of IntelMQ **MUST** respect the "Directories and Files Harmonization".
 Any file name or folder name **MUST**:
-* be represented with uppercase and in case of the name has multiple words, the spaces between them must be replaced by underscores;
+* be represented with lowercase and in case of the name has multiple words, the spaces between them must be replaced by underscores;
 * be self explained of the folder or file content;

 In the bot directories name, the name **MUST** correspond to the feed name.
 If necessary, some words can be added to give context by joining together using underscores.